 Many may consider slip and falls to be inevitable.
 However, homes, commercial buildings, and the exterior of properties may pose specific hazards that could have otherwise been avoided.

-For instance, slippery stairs, a lifted sidewalk, poorly-lit pathways, stairways without rails, lack of or non-visible caution signs may result in a slip-and-fall fatality, and thus, may be considered wrongful death.
+Slippery stairs, a lifted sidewalk, poorly-lit pathways, stairways without rails, and lack of or non-visible caution signs may result in a fatality, and thus, may be considered wrongful death.

 4. Most states only allow the estate to file a wrongful death lawsuit one to three years after the death of a loved one.